xilution/xilution-graphql-backend-example/README.md

     1. Run `yarn xln:beagily:create-pet {name}` passing some different pet names to prime with Beagily data store with some data.
         * {name} is a pet's name.

+1. Activate Zebra

+    Xilution [Zebra](https://products.xilution.com/basics/zebra) is part of Xilution's IAM suite and is used to authenticate and authorize clients and users.

+    1. Run `yarn xln:zebra:activate`.

+    * To see the Rhino activation status, run `yarn xln:zebra:show-activation` to see the Rhino activation status.
+    * To deactivate Rhino, run `yarn xln:zebra:deactivate`.

 ## Running Locally